Blog

 With more than 200,000 active healthcare exclusions, it’s not unlikely that one of them may find its way into your organization.

 First, you’ll need to ensure the exclusion match is real.
-If you don’t already have full verification and documentation from your vendor, you will need to contact the agency or body that published the exclusion source and collect documentation.
+If you don’t already have full verification and documentation from your vendor, you need to contact the agency or body that published the exclusion source and collect documentation.
 The next step will be to submit the appropriate documentation to the OIG.

 Conduct an Internal Investigation

-1. Notify internal stakeholders.
+1. Notify internal stakeholders including your legal team.

 4. Gather information surrounding the applicable Medicare and Medicaid billing percentages for the location where the employee worked.